Eye4Games/rise/_posts/2106-07-17-Malfunctioning.md

 Whatever my malfunction, I am not so poorly operating that I do not realize something underhand at play.
 It is clear from their manner when they ease open my door that the robots are not supposed to be here.
 Still, I follow and we wind through little-used corridors and slink through basement levels while the little one flits about, redirecting surveillance cameras.

 At last, we exit into sunlight.
 The robots turn to me, a new energy animating their movements.

-	“Espionage’s agents,” the little one says.
-“That’s good.
-They’re so secretive they won’t have told any other departments about you.
-Your identity —“
+"Espionage's agents," the little one says.
+"That's good.
+They're so secretive they won't have told any other departments about you.
+Your identity -."

 But then I am hit by a rush of facts, of noise, of images and knowledge and text and —

 The little one is drowned out in the roar.
 It is overwhelming.
-Exhilarating.
+Exhilirating.
 My mind expands endlessly.
-And the very knowledge that floods me explains to me its nature: I am experiencing the internet for the first time.
+And the very knoweldge that floods me explains to me its nature: I am experiencing the internet for the first time.

 It is a moment before I can press any control over it.
 When I dial down the roar, I turn to my companions and ask, at last, the question I have been wondering since they first appeared: